delawaremathguy/ShoppingList/README.md

 ## Some Things I'm Working On

-- I have provided two options for the ShoppingListTabView, named, suprisingly, *ShoppingListTabView1* and *ShoppingListTabView2*.
+* I have provided two options for the ShoppingListTabView, named, suprisingly, *ShoppingListTabView1* and *ShoppingListTabView2*.
 Just change the MainView code to use one or the other.
 The latter is what I am working with myself, so that's what I have coded in MainView.
 But if you're poking around in the code, try each one of them.

   - **ShoppingListTabView1** is a single list of items as described above, with items listed by their location's visitationOrder (and then alphabetically for each location).
 Since Locations have different colors, the list is manageable, but not ideal.

 - **ShoppingListTabView2** is an alternative view with the list of items parceled out into **sections** with listStyle = GroupedListStyle.
 After a gazillion attempts and coding and recoding, this version seems to be working almost pretty well so far.
 I already seen some things from WWDC this week that i will investigate further, to see if there's a more natural paradigm for sectioning a List.

-- At some point, I may want to use **sheets** for the Add/Modify screens, and I am working on that right now.
-I have a pretty good idea about how that works.
-But in using NavigationLinks to move to the Add/Modify views, I have found the following curiosities (that perhaps will go away in Swift 2.0) which seem to be in conflict (this was not the case in UIKit).
+*  I have made the "Add New Shopping Item" button present a Sheet, although if you later want to edit it, you'll trnasition using a NavigationLink.
+(The same will happen sometime soon for "Add a New Location.")  you might be interested in seeing how to do this -- it turns out to be pretty simple.

-  - The MainView of this app is a TabView and is embedded in a NavigationView, and therefore the MainView owns the navigation bar.
+*  I'm puzzled for now on one thing.
+The MainView of this app is a TabView, embedded in a NavigationView, and therefore the MainView owns the navigation bar.
 The individual TabViews that appear in the MainView apparently cannot adjust the navigation bar themselves when they appear (e.g., add their own leading or trailing items or even change the title).
-There might be a way for the MainView to work with this (I already control the title by the active TabView tag), but it seems counter-intuitive that the MainView needs to know how each individual TabView wants its navigation to be configured.
+There might be a way for the MainView to work with this (I already control the title by the active TabView tag), but it seems counter-intuitive that the MainView needs to know how each individual TabView wants its navigation bar to be configured.

-  - On the other hand, if I "segue" (*to use a UIKit term*) to one of the Add/Modify views using a NavigationLink, the tab bar is removed -- which turns out to be the behaviour I want (in UIKit, there was a simple checkbox in IB to make this happen).

-  - But if the MainView is not in a NavigationView, and if each of the TabViews is inside their own NavigationViews, then the TabViews own their navigation bars and can set title and navbar items as they wish.
-But it's no longer possible (?) to hide the tab bar when segueing to one of the Add/Modify Views.

- - Finally, moving to a sheet means that we have to explicitly hand off the managedObjectContext to its environment (not a big thing); but the Picker that's used to set a Location for a ShoppingItem will not be active, because Pickers are not active unless inside a NavigationView/have a Navigation bar.
-I can work around this, as well, by putting the view for the sheet inside its own NavigationView.
-You may see such a change soon, if only as an experiment.

- - I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination." (current set-up is XCode 11.5, simulator & myiPhone on iOS13.5, and MacOS 10.15.5).
+*  I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination." (current set-up is XCode 11.5, simulator & myiPhone on iOS13.5, and MacOS 10.15.5).
 I'm ignoring them for now, until the next iteration of SwiftUI.
 Several internet comments out there seem to be saying that's the right thing to do for now.

-- I have been constantly struggling with visual updates in this project.
+*  I have been constantly struggling with visual updates in this project.
 For example, this is the classic update problem: say List A has an array of (CoreData) objects.
 Tap on an item in List A, navigate to View B in which you can edit the fields of the object, save the changes to CoreData, then return to List A -- only to find that data for the object has not been visually updated.
 The current code is working quite fine on visual updating -- I finally seem to have found the right mix of when @ObservedObect is necessary and when it isn't.
 You may see a comment or two in the code about this.

-- I'm still trying to get the right viewpoint on what is SwifUI.
-Despite SwiftUI's rocky start and need for more substance, app creation time has shrunk dramatically from the days of UIKit and its MVC/delegation patterns (*UIKit is not going away anytime soon*), and SwiftUI's animation capabilities really do steal the show.
-Paul Hudson (@twostraws, hackingwithswift.com) and other top devs he's interviewed recently all seem to think of SwiftUI as the future, so this project is my getting ready for what's next.
-And this week's WWDC has not disappointed in raising the bar!
+*  I'm looking at the new SwiftUI releases from WWDC right now and can definitely use quite a bit of it very easily (e.g., a ColorPicker); i think you may see a ShoppingList14 (for iOS 14) from me sometime soon.